1850

 OC-P1R6 P1 1840 PA 20

 A single pair of dies was used to strike all business strikes.
-We’ve identified this die marriage as OC-1.
+I’ve identified this die marriage as OC-1.
 The obverse die shows strong repunching under the 0.
-We note that Breen identified two varieties, the Closed 5 (Breen 5442) and Open 5 (Breen 5443).
+Note that Breen identified two varieties, the (Breen 5442) and Open 5 (Breen 5443).
 The Open 5 variety used the commonly seen Obverse P1, with the zero in the date repunched.
 The Closed 5 variety is presumably either Obverse P2 or a later die state of Obverse P1.
-We’ve been unable to examine an example to determine whether business strikes were generated from the Obverse P2/ Reverse 1848 A die pair.
-If such an opportunity presents itself in the future we’ll update this section with our findings.

 1850 Business Strike Emission Sequence